A Day in the Life of a Two Branches Consulting Bookkeeper

 Payroll: Calculating employee wages, deductions, and ensuring timely salary payments.

-Clean up: Specialty clean-up services for new clients for tax prep -
+Clean up: Specialty clean-up services for new clients for tax prep.

 Little story: I have spent part of the day reviewing a new client's bookkeeping files.
 The business owner believed their business was barely profitable.
 After reviewing two years of unclassified expenses, we discovered something surprising.
 The business was actually performing much better than they thought.